Many migrant engineers who arrive in Australia don’t know where to begin when it comes to finding work in their field. Here are seven tips.

 “Engineers Australia’s Career Support program can help you with this or you can engage with a personal career advisor,” McDonald suggested.

-“The Career Development Association of Australia can do an online search for career advisors in your area, and some of them will work with you while you’re still offshore, which means you can get a head start before you even arrive in Australia,” she added.
+“The Career Development Association of Australia website allows you to search for career advisors in your local area, and some of them will work with you while you’re still offshore, which means you can get a head start before you even arrive in Australia,” she added.

 7. Get professional recognition for your qualifications